kennycason/kennycason/posts/2017-04-11-ray-casting.markdown

 <tr><td>r7</td><td>3</td></tr>
 </table>

-It seems our luck remains solid.
+It seems our luck holds.
 As expected, each ray intersects with our polygon an **odd** number of times.
 Each verifying that the point is *inside* the polygon.

 *fig 6.*<img src="/images/raycasting/raycasting_polygon_3.png" width="450px"/>

-Next we will place point *p* outside of the polygon as seen in *fig 6*.
-Once again we will cast rays from external points to point *p* and test our hypothesis that the number of intersections with the polygon should be even.
+Next, we will place point *p* outside of the polygon as seen in *fig 6*.
+Once again, we will cast rays from external points to point *p* and test our hypothesis that the number of intersections with the polygon should be even.

 <table cellpadding="2">
 <tr><td>Ray</td><td>Intersections</td></tr>